shinyorg/mediator/readme.md

 which we won't get into.
 That being said, we do offer a messenger subscription in our Mediator for where interfaces and dependency injection can't reach.

+This project is heavily inspired by [MediatR](https://github.com/jbogard/mediatr) with some lesser features that we feel were aimed more at server scenarios, while also adding some features we feel benefit apps

 ## Features
 * A Mediator for your .NET Apps (MAUI & Blazor are the main targets for us)
 * Think of "weak" message subscription without the fuss or mess to cleanup